MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-view-activity-types.md

 ![Omnichannel conversation form.](media/oceh-oc-conversation-form.png "Omnichannel conversation form")

 > [!Note]
-> Only the fields listed in the following table are supported for the Conversation activity type.
+> The fields listed in the following table only are supported for the Conversation activity type.

 | **Tab** | **Section**     | **Fields**        |
 |---------|-----------------|-------------------|